-V 501/V 502/V 601 Integrated Optometry (2 cr. each) This course sequence is offered over four semesters.
-Overall goal is to provide an integrated perspective of optometry in the paradigm of problembased learning (PBL).
+OPT-V 501 Integrated Optometry (2 cr.)
+This course sequence is offered over four semesters.
+Overall goal is to provide an integrated perspective of optometry in the paradigm of problem-based learning (PBL).
 The problems will be clinical cases (four-six cases per semester) which relate to the contents of courses taught contemporaneously in optics, biomedical, and ocular biology modules.
 Students will meet in small groups to discuss the problems guided by a faculty facilitator.